ponzu-cms/docs/src/Interfaces/Format.md

 CSVFormattable controls if an "Export" button is added to the contents view for a Content type in the CMS to export the data to CSV.
-If it is implemented, a button will be present on beneath the "New" button per Content type.
+If it is implemented, a button will be present beneath the "New" button per Content type.

 ##### Method Set